About the Infrastructure Overview in ITSI

 - Inactive: Indicates that the entity stopped sending data and is inactive.

 - Unstable: Indicates that the entity is unstable because at least one of its data sources is inactive.
+The data source may not be sending data consistently, lag and be outside of the search window, or the lookback period may be too short.

 - N/A: Indicates that the entity doesn't have a status because it is not linked to a data source.
 Entities that are not created from recurring bulk import searches (such as entities created from a single import) will display this status.